TACC/Lmod/docs/source/index.rst

       **NOTE**
       Lmod is holding Monthly Zoom meeting to discuss various topics.
-      Typically the first Tuesday of the Month at 9:30 U.S. Central (which is 14:30 UTC or 15:30 UTC in the winter months).
+      Typically it is the first Tuesday of the Month at 9:30 U.S. Central (which is 14:30 UTC or 15:30 UTC in the winter months).
 Beginners are welcome.
 There is always a Q/A session at the beginning.
 Topic announcements are sent to the Lmod mailing list.